IAMTOIR/capstone/README.md

 - Pyspark

 ## Blog post
-I have write a small blog post on Medium, which can be founded [here](https://medium.com/@tsmstraight/sparkify-perform-churn-analysis-with-pyspark-b2d992631767)
+I have write a small blog post on Medium, which can be founded [here](hhttps://medium.com/@tsmstraight/sparkify-perform-churn-analysis-with-pyspark-b2d992631767)

+## Licensing, Authors, Acknowledgements, etc.
+Dataset: Udacity graciously provided the subset dataset (128MB) in the form of a JSON file.